 Another example: the cheapest roundtrip flight I can find from Los Angeles to Poland next summer is $1,006.
 But I went to Poland and Ukraine last summer for about $100 with both ways on flat beds in business class.

 I saved 90% on my flight bills by using frequent flyer miles.
 I didn’t know much about them two years ago, but in the last two years, I’ve earned and redeemed millions of miles to fly first class for free to every inhabited continent.
 Now I’m trying to show as many people as possible how replicable what I’ve done is.

 It’s easy to earn frequent flyer miles.
 Banks give them away–50,000 or more at a time–just for signing up for a single credit card.
 And there are tons of credit cards you can sign up for.

-The current best offer is to get two American Airlines cards from Citi at the same time to net 100,000 miles.
-I just talked my girlfriend into getting those two cards in November, and she now has 105,000 miles in her American Airlines account.
+I just talked my girlfriend into getting two Citi cards in November, and she now has 105,000 miles in her American Airlines account.
 Or at least she did before she booked a roundtrip to Buenos Aires for 40,000 miles and $80.
 And she still has enough miles left for a roundtrip to Europe or Asia.
 That’s two international trips–all for signing up for two cards at once.

 If this all sounds too good to be true, you’ve probably heard one of the two major myths that people use as an excuse not to get involved with miles.